Monaco on the Cheap

 - 12€ entry to open-air salt-water Olympic municipal swimming pool set amongst the super-yachts

-- Best lunch deals are from the food stalls at the Condamine Covered Market in the Port
+- Best lunch deals in Monaco are in the Port from the food stalls at the Condamine Covered Market …great ambiance too

 - Free entry to the Cathedral where Princess Grace was married and buried